The Chandler Museum includes the historic McCullough-Price House,

 The vision of the Museum is to be the community’s principal resource to explore its people’s history, culture, and their place in the rapidly changing world of today.

-Explores agriculture in the East Valley.
+An outdoor museum and learning environment that explores agriculture in the East Valley.
 Features a 1917 home, a historic grocery store, and farm equipment.
-Visit

 Mail Stop 305